-There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required]

-1. Waters of the U.S.
+- 1. Waters of the U.S. - a.

-- a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 693 linear feet: 3 width (ft) and/or . acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
-Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The review area for this AJD encompasses only the 0.11 acre area identified as Wetland 2 (W2).
-W2 is a
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):

+Non-regulated waters/wetlands (check if applicable):3 2

+Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: